kvutien/Doc-Simulated_profiles_Persons_in_Need/Profile_prompt.md

 Let me know if you’d like to dive deeper into any specific aspect, such as the AI embedding process, tokenomics, or governance mechanisms!

 ## My question:
-*1. Check that the HELP token doesn't exist yet in the real crypto market.
+1. *Check that the HELP token doesn't exist yet in the real crypto market.
 Else, propose several other names (hint: the project name is Machu Picchu, that reminds of the Inca citadel made of huge blocks of stone that fit together tightly without mortar).
 Is there any recognized organization that manages token names, where token names are registered?*
-*2. To incentivize persons in need to keep their profiles up to date, remember that every time they update their profile on IPFS, a new CID is generated, so the queries requesters have to query again and pay to obtain fresh information.*
+2. *To incentivize persons in need to keep their profiles up to date, remember that every time they update their profile on IPFS, a new CID is generated, so the queries requesters have to query again and pay to obtain fresh information.*
-*3. Your Solidity example has a logic flaw.
+3. *Your Solidity example has a logic flaw.
 The `ProfileManager` cannot mint a widely used ERC 20 token and in the same time manage the profile of a beneficiary, else we have a centralized system that defeats the whole purpose.
 We need to limit the `ProfileManager` to each beneficiary, and mint the fungible token separately at the launch of Machu Picchu.
 In addition, `RewardProfile` is a function for a requester and cannot belong to the same smart contract as `upDateProfile` and `grantAccess`.
 I suggest that we set aside this example for the moment, it's too early, and come back later to it in our Chain of Thoughts.*

 ## Answer of DeepSeek:
 You’re absolutely right—let’s address your points step by step and refine our approach.
 I’ll also propose alternative token names and clarify the separation of concerns in the smart contract design.